tzlion/frogtool/README.md

 Download/installation
 ---------------------

-Download the latest release from https://github.com/tzlion/frogtool/releases.
+Download the latest release from https://github.com/EricGoldsteinNz/tadpole/releases

-Get the version named -win.zip for the Windows executable or -py.zip for the Python script.

-(Sorry the Windows executable is like 5MB, apparently that's just how compiled Python goes)
+Download the latest .exe file if you are on windows, or the python source folder if you are on Linux/Mac.
+You should be able to run the source using: python tadpole.py
+Note that you may need to install PyQt5 if you do not have this already using: python -m pip install PyQt5

 Basic usage steps